 - Rest Time – We’ll give gentle ideas for ways your youngest children can rest, relax, and get away from the over-stimulation that often occurs in a busy, homeschooling household.

-Just for Mom
+Just for Mom and Dad

 Because Mom is more than just “teacher,” we’ve included the following bonuses to make her life easier:

 - Weekly Menu and Recipes — Each week, we’ll share the exact menu we’re using in our own home, with links to delicious recipes and food preparation ideas.
 We even include recipe ideas for breakfast, as well as food suggestions for biblical holidays!
-(Please note: While our food suggestions are “biblically clean,” they are not necessarily kosher, nor do we have suggestions for special health diets, such as gluten-free, the GAPS diet, or other diets.)
+(Please note: While our food suggestions are “biblically clean,” they are not necessarily Kosher, nor do we have suggestions for special health diets, such as gluten-free, the GAPS diet, or other diets.)